 2) Option for addressing this issue:

 Administrative / VMS Compliance Monitoring & Assessment.
-Operationalize and utilize an automated web-accessible report as a tool for mutual (flag State & Secretariat) ongoing compliance monitoring (rather than once/year compliance monitoring).
+Initially, familiarize CCMs with the Secretariat’s new “VMS Reporting Status Tool” (VRST), which is an automated web-accessible report that could be useful as a platform to facilitate timely, efficient communications / coordination between the Secretariat and the flag States.
+If / when feasible, operationalize and utilize the VRST to assist ongoing flag State monitoring of their vessels (rather than once/year as part of the Compliance Monitoring Report).
 See paragraphs 9 to 11 of the WCPFC Secretariat Background Paper for progress update of the Secretariat delivery of this reporting functionality.

 Technical / VMS Compliance Monitoring & Assessment.
-Consider how the above tool can be used to help the flag State and Secretariat (automatically) focus on vessels:
+Consider how the above tool can be used to help the flag States and Secretariat (ideally, automatically) focus on vessels:

 not reporting in the WCPFC VMS for 24 hours;